 Dr. Ken was created by Ken Jeong, who worked as a doctor before launching his career as a comedian and actor.
 It co-stars Suzy Nakamura, Tisha Campbell-Martin, Jonathan Slavin, Albert Tsai, Krista Marie Yu, Kate Simses, and Dave Foley.
 It debuted on ABC on 2 October 2015.

 Fresh Off the Boat follows a Taiwanese-American family in the 1990s and is based on the memoir of Eddie Huang.
 The first episode was co-written by Sanjay Shah and Nahnatchka Khan.
-The Taiwanese family is played by Korean-American actor Randall Park and Chinese-American actors Constance Wu, Hudson Yang, Forrest Wheeler, Ian Chen, and Lucille Soong.
+The Taiwanese family is played by Korean-American actor Randall Park, Constance Wu, Hudson Yang, Forrest Wheeler, Ian Chen, and Lucille Soong.
 The series debuted in 2015.

 Master of None premiered on 6 November 2015, on Netflix.
 It was created by Aziz Ansari and Alan Yang, and stars the former in the lead role of Dev, a 30-year-old actor living in New York City.